Texas Craft Brewers Festival, Wild West BrewFest Pflugerville, Lager Jam, East Side Cool Party, East West Beer Fest

 East West Beer Fest

 Austin’s newest charity beer event, the East West Beer Fest was founded by the Craft Beer Austin team to raise money for We Are Blood.
-The inaugural event last December was hosted by Turnstile Coffee Beer and Spirits and included 10 Austin-area breweries showing off their West Coast and East Coast IPAs.
-A $25 general admission fee covered 12 tasting pours and two sample glasses – one for each style, and a $50 VIP pass came loaded with beery swag.
+2021’s inaugural event and the 2022 event were both hosted by Turnstile Coffee Beer and Spirits and included 10 Austin-area breweries showing off their West Coast and East Coast IPAs.
+A $30 general admission fee covered 12 tasting pours and two sample glasses – one for each style, and a $50 VIP pass came loaded with beery swag.
 Live music and pop-up vendors also featured on the day, with Turnstile’s kitchen open to sate hungry drinkers.
 The event received substantial advance publicity, with Black Sparrow Radio streaming their Drinking Texas show live from the event throughout the afternoon.
 With both hazy East Coast and traditional West Coast IPAs still hugely popular in Central Texas, the event offered an opportunity to pit some of our finest examples against one another for an excellent cause, and unsurprisingly sold out in advance.
-With plans to be back in 2022, this is one IPA lovers won’t want to miss.
+With plans to be back in 2023, this is one IPA lovers won’t want to miss.

 Other beer festivals in Austin to check out include: